janemumbi730/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execution permission to the owner, the group owner and the other users, to the file hello sets the permission to the file sets the mode of the file
+adds execution permission to the owner, the group owner and the other users, to the file hello sets the permission to the file sets the mode of the file sets the mode of the file hello the same as olleh’s mode